jbock-java/jbock/SPAGHETTI.md

 These are called *options*.
 The other kind of tokens, which are distinguished not by their *name* but by their *position* in `argv`, relative to the other non-options, are called *params*.

-Options can be further subdivided into options that take an argument, and those that don't, which leaves us with three kinds:
+Options can be further subdivided into options that take an argument, and those that don't, which leaves us with this list:

 1. <a href="#params">*Params*</a>
 1. <a href="#flags">*Flag options*</a>